forrestaj64/Vulnerabilities-Attack-Defend-Remediate/1_OffensiveActions.md

     REMEDIATION: Proper input controls within the application would prevent the execution of this exploit.

-     Establishing the backdoor;
+     **Establishing the backdoor;**
-     The script provided was edited to include the IP of target2 exploit.sh generates backdoor.php on the target, encoded with functions to allow command injection
+     exploit.sh generates backdoor.php on the target, encoded with functions to allow command injection The exploit script was edited to include the IP of target2

     ![backdoor.php](/Images/edited-exploit_Target2.png)